xanmankey/FishingForPhish/docs/usage.rst

 According to the official library, it's not required, but it was the only way I was able to make the installation process consistent, so remember to run the above command as well!

 Additionally, the imagemagick package is required to use the imageAnalyzer example analyzer.
 For more OS-specific information regarding installation see here: https://imagemagick.org/script/download.php

+ALSO I FORGOT TO MENTION THAT FIREFOX NEEDS TO BE INSTALLED!

 Additionally, the below is recommended: